Week 9 is exciting, you’ve not too long to go until the second trimester. You’ll also be noticing a lot of change with your own body.

 If you have bleeding in early pregnancy and you have associated severe abdominal pain you are at a high risk of miscarriage.
 In about 40% of cases there is shown to be a fetal abnormality incompatible with life.
 Unfortunately if a miscarriage has begun, there is nothing you can do to stop it.

-If your GP has sent a letter to the local hospital/midwife then you may have an appointment to see her at this stage.
-She will have a long talk with you about pregnancy and birth.
+You do not need to see your Gp to let them know you are pregnant.
+Most Maternity Units have online self-referral forms.
+This form will generate a “Booking in appointment” At this appointment the Midwife will ask lots of questions about your health, family history, previous pregnancies and births.
 She will take some blood samples that are routine in pregnancy and may also take the blood sample used for the Combined Test for Down syndrome.
 It is unlikely that an ultrasound scan will be done at this visit but she will arrange an appointment for a few weeks later.

 You can also have a consultation with a midwife to discuss everything about your pregnancy and gain advice.
 A nutritionist will also be on hand to help you choose the right foods during pregnancy for your health and your baby’s.
 As always you will be offered an ultrasound scan and at this stage you will be able to see the shape of the fetus and hear a heartbeat.